 1. Have a plan in place

-It also frees you from worrying about your sale timing on equipment that’s going to have very little value in the future, as you probably will only sell it as an afterthought.
+It also frees you from worrying about your sale timing on equipment that’s going to have very little value in the future.
+Because you probably will only sell your used IT assets as an afterthought.

 To protect your sensitive data, know its path before it moves an inch.
 Map out and record the storage and handling process for your assets once they have been retired.
 Decide which of your employees is going to handle the data erasure.

 If using a vendor, tell them what to expect ahead of time.
 This is kind of a no-brainer, but it’s a frequent occurrence that an enterprise drops a truckload of extra servers on their doorstep last minute and expects everything to go hunky-dory.
 It may not, so it is not worth the risk of trying it.

 Aside from good leather boots, almost any asset is going to lose value the more it is used.

 For this reason, any enterprise that commits to recovering the most value from its assets should maintain the cleanliness and functionality of its equipment.